eitanwaxman/pdf-generator/STRIPE_IMPLEMENTATION_SUMMARY.md

 ## Overview

-The Stripe payment integration has been successfully implemented to handle subscription billing and usage-based overage charges for the PDF Generator API.
+The Stripe payment integration has been successfully implemented to handle subscription billing and usage-based overage charges for the Docuskribe API.
 This document summarizes the implementation, architecture, and key features.

 ## Stripe Product Architecture (Licensed and Metered Billing)